 Studies have found that inclusive education can benefit children who don't have disabilities:

-* News Release by Sarah Jane Rumford: Disabled World makes no warranties or representations in connection therewith.
+*News Release by Sarah Jane Rumford: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.